- Flu season occurs every year between late fall and early spring, typically peaking in January or February.

-To help relieve body aches and headaches, take over-the-counter (OTC) medications such as acetaminophen (Tylenol) or ibuprofen (Advil, Motrin) as directed.
+To help relieve body aches and headaches, take over-the-counter (OTC) medications such as acetaminophen (Tylenol) or ibuprofen (Advil, Motrin), as directed.
 Don’t give aspirin to children or teens, as they are at risk for aspirin-related Reye’s syndrome, a rare yet sometimes fatal disease.

 Cough drops and cough medicine can also be taken to ease a sore throat and calm coughing.
 A simple gargle with warm salt water can also help.
 There are also many OTC decongestants to help with chest or nasal congestion.
 Read the labels carefully and talk to a pharmacist if you have any questions.

-Take a Warm Bath
+Take a warm bath

-Avoid Spreading the Flu
+Avoid spreading the flu

-Talk with your doctor if you find that home remedies don’t ease your symptoms or if you need to continue medication for longer than a week.
+Talk with your doctor if you find that home remedies don’t ease your symptoms, or if you need to continue medication for longer than a week.

 These may be signs of flu-related complications.
-The following groups are at higher risk for flu-related complications and should consider calling their doctor if they contract the flu:
+The following groups of people are at higher risk for flu-related complications and should consider calling their doctor if they contract the flu:

 - people 65 and over

-- children younger than five
+- children younger than 5 years

 - women who are pregnant